gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 Within each section, follow the [one thing at a time](#one-thing-at-a-time) principle and allow the users to answer questions one page at a time.
 This will also enable your service to apply conditional logic if needed.

-If the section consists with more than one question, present the user with a [summary list](../../components/summary_list/) before returning to the task list page.
+If the section consists of more than one question, present the user with a [summary list](../../components/summary_list/) before returning to the task list page.
 Make sure the button of the summary list for each section, is not the [success button](../../components/button/#success-button), as this button should only be used once in your service - when the users are ready for their final submission.

 ![Illustration of a section with a summary list](../../img/v3_illustration_secction_summary_list.png){style="aspect-ratio: auto;"}